 Nirodha also absolutely extinguishes the cause of suffering to completion.
 When consciousness is extinguished, perception in corporeality (rūpa), feeling (vedanā), memory (saññā), and mental formation (sankhāra) are also extinguished.
 There is no perception in sensory receptors (āyatana) because consciousness (viññāna) in the eyes, ears, nose, tongue, and throughout the body as well as in the mind are extinguished.
 Meanwhile there is no feeling either in corporeality (rūpa-khandha) or in mental factors (nāma-khandha).
 Because there is no consciousness in anything, there is no cause and circumstance to perceive anything.
 This circumstance is like heat in the cooking of food.
 Heat cooks food thoroughly, so there is no uncooked or rare food after the cooking process.
-This cooking process is similar to nirodha ñanadassana-visuddhi by incinerating all big and small vexations, defilements, impurities, and craving.
+This cooking process is similar to nirodha ñāṇadassana-visuddhi by incinerating all big and small vexations, defilements, impurities, and craving.
 They are burned out of the element of knowing or absolute knowing and the five aggregates perfectly.
-There is no subtle and profound impurities latent in absolute knowing.
+There are no subtle and profound impurities latent in absolute knowing.
 Although the five aggregates still exist, they are just absolute aggregates, there is no impurity or defilement remaining in them.
 They are natural undefiled aggregates with no detrimental effect, so it is neutral Dhamma which is never again taken over by any sense of self or claim of proprietor.

-Meanwhile nirodha-dhamma has rid all defilements and impurities from absolute knowing and the five aggregates.
-There will be the pure element of knowing or pure absolute knowing arise.
+After nirodha-dhamma has rid all defilements and impurities from absolute knowing and the five aggregates, the pure element of knowing will arise.
 It has the condition of its unique knowing to merely know, for this knowing has no conventional supposition involved, because at this point there is no conventional supposition to acknowledge.
 There is no meaning in this knowing.
 It is beyond elucidation or projection of this pure absolute knowing for anybody to understand it.
 In comparison with numbers, it is like just only 0, writing hundreds of 0 which are valueless.
 It shall have meaning only when we add a number in front of it and add more 0 after it, then it shall have meaning and value in it.
-The same as the pure absolute knowing, it is a unique independent circumstance, not staying with or attaching to any thing.
+The same as the pure absolute knowing, it is a unique independent circumstance, not staying with or attaching to anything.

-After all the mentioned circumstances have gone on for a while there will be little awareness arise, but eventually a state of knowing arises.
-It is the knowing that the total vexations, defilements and impurities are about to be completely cleared out in a moment.
-As stated in Pali terms, "āsavakkhayañāņa."
-In Dhamma text it is rendered as "to know how to act to get rid of āsava."
-But I would like to offer my opinion that āsavakkhayañāņa is merely to know that in a moment āsava are about to be completely cleared out.
-The reason, it has nothing to do with anything.
-Since nirodha has already completely extinguished suffering and its cause, as explained, āsavakkhayañāņa is merely waiting for the attainment of the state of arahant.
+After all of the mentioned circumstances have gone on for a while, a little awareness will arise.
+And in that very moment, a state of knowing will arise.
+It is the knowing that the total vexations, defilements, and impurities are about to be completely cleared out in a moment.
+As stated in Pāli terms, "āsavakkhayañāṇa."
+In Dhamma texts, it is rendered as "knowing how to get rid of āsava."
+But I would like to offer my opinion that āsavakkhayañāṇa is merely to know that in a moment āsava are about to be completely cleared out.
+The reason being that it has nothing to do with anything.
+Since nirodha has already completely extinguished suffering and its cause, as explained, āsavakkhayañāṇa is merely waiting for the attainment of the state of arahant.
 There is nothing else needed to be done.
 It is like cooking food in a closed lid pot with heat.
 Food in the pot is already cooked thoroughly by heat.
 When the lid is opened, there is knowing that the food in the pot is already cooked and also one can see the cooked food in the pot.
 There shall be no more doing anything to cook that food.
 This is similar to āsavakkhayañāṇa.
 It is merely to know that impurities are about to be cleared out at that moment.